March 2, 2026 Rent assistance update:

 Rent help

-• FMC will mail a check directly to your landlord or property manager, typically within 3-4 business days
+FMC will mail a check directly to your landlord or property manager, typically within 1-2 weeks

 Utility help